Travis King: What we know so far about North Korea's detention of a US soldier

 A US soldier is being held in North Korea after crossing the border from South Korea without authorisation, the US military has confirmed.

 The crisis comes during a particularly tense time with the North, one of the world's most isolated states.
-US citizens are advised not to go there.
+The US tells its citizens not to go there.

 Here we look at what we know so far about the incident.